lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 My approach is somewhat like “lazy loading” in software engineering: I organize and document knowledge clearly, and when I need a technology again — for example Redis — I can quickly review my notes, reload the important concepts into active memory, and become productive again efficiently.
 When I stop using a technology for a while, I naturally let some low-level details fade.
 I’m not sure whether this is a weakness or simply my personal learning style, but it’s how I manage knowledge across many technical domains.
 ## General

+Brief​ = 做减法（给摘要）
+    Brief me on the project.
+Articulate​ = 练表达（说清楚）
+    Articulate your thoughts.
+Elaborate​ = 做加法（展开说）
+    Could you elaborate on that?
 ### Business Result - Upper-intermediate Student's Book
 rapport
 renowned